arnobl/comlanDocywood/TargetPlatform/README.md

 target "Sample Target Platform" include "base.tpd"
 ```
 To include other target platform files if you decided to split your target platform definition into several files.
 This will still lead to the generation of a single .target file. `importURI` must be defined.
-The expected format is a string that can be surrounded by either simple quotes ' or double quotes ".
+The expected format is a string that can be surrounded by either simple quotes ' or double quotes ".<br/>
-<br>Type `include`.
+Type `include`.<br/>
-<br>Then, give the value, here: `"base.tpd" `.
+Then, give the value, here: `"base.tpd" `.

 See also:<br/>